flavioaiello/swarm-router/README.md

 # Swarm-Router
 The «zero config» ingress router for Docker swarm mode deployments, based on the mature and superior haproxy library and a little of golang offering unique advantages:

-- Zero-copy using the splice syscall allowing real gbps throughput at very low cpu
+- Zero-copy using the tcp splicing syscall allowing real gbps throughput at very low cpu
 - No root privileges required
-- No socket mount required
+- No docker socket mount required
 - No external dependencies

 ## Scope